FlowFuse/website/src/blog/2023/03/integration-platform-for-edge-computing.md

 ---
 title: 'Node-RED: The Integration Platform for IIoT Edge Computing & PLCs'
 subtitle:
-description: News from the FlowForge and Node-RED communities
+description: Node-RED is widely adopted by leading IoT gateway and PLC to be their standard data integration platform.
 date: 2023-03-06
 authors: ["ian-skerrett"]
 image: /blog/2023/03/images/integration-platform-blog-image.jpg